VirtualBox: Guest additions

 While VirtualBox itself is free to use and is distributed under an open source license the VirtualBox Extension Pack is licensed under the VirtualBox Personal Use and Evaluation License (PUEL).
-Personal use is free but commercial users need to purchase a license.
-Oracle routinely checks log files for downloads of the VirtualBox Extension Pack from nonresidential IP addresses and contacts unlicensed users to enforce compliance.
+Personal use of the extension pack is free but commercial users need to purchase a license.

-While Guest Additions are installed within each suitable guest virtual machine, the Extension Pack is installed on the host running VirtualBox.
+Guest Additions are installed within each guest virtual machine which supports them; the Extension Pack is installed on the host running VirtualBox.

-Derivatives

-A commercial port of VirtualBox OSE with built-in support for Direct X 12.1 / Vulkan 3D API inside virtual machines has been released by the main contributor of the FreeRDP project, called Thincast Workstation.